microsoft/ContactCenterMessagingSDK-ios/README.md

 ```

 ### uploadFileAttachment
-This API is used to upload a file attachment in the LiveChatMessaging.shared.
+This API is used to upload a file attachment.
 It takes parameters for the file information, a unique identifier, and provides a completion handler to handle the response.
 #### Method
 ```objc
 public func uploadFileAttachment(params: LCWFileInfoRequest, id: String = "", completionHandler: ((_ success: LCWResponse?, _ error: LCWResponse?) -> Void)?)